Private Interest and Public Good (MA)

 Associate Professor of Philosophy

 Dr. Brownlee holds a Ph.D. in Philosophy from Boston University, and a Bachelor of Humanities degree from Carleton University.
-His primary areas of interest are in German Idealism and social and political philosophy.
+His primary areas of interest are in German Idealism and social-impact-impact and political philosophy.
 His current research addresses the role that recognition plays in G. W. F. Hegel's early masterwork, the Phenomenology of Spirit.
-Having joined the Xavier faculty in fall 2007, he has taught extensively in Xavier's core curriculum and offered courses in the history of philosophy, especially on Hegel and German idealism, and in social and political philosophy and applied ethics.
+Having joined the Xavier faculty in fall 2007, he has taught extensively in Xavier's core curriculum and offered courses in the history of philosophy, especially on Hegel and German idealism, and in social-impact-impact and political philosophy and applied ethics.

 Dr. James P. Buchanan